 The Tall Ships Regatta will start from Falmouth in Cornwall on Sunday 31 August.
 40-50 sailing ships will race to a finishing line off the Isle of Wight.
 From there the ships will sail on to the Thames Estuary, and complete their voyages on Thursday 4 September and Friday 5 September at Woolwich in south east London.

-The ships will moor at four locations between Woolwich and Greenwich town centres, with the smaller ships in West India Dock at Canary Wharf.
-Members of the public are invited on board to see up close some of the finest sailing ships in the world.
-The largest ships will be up to 110 metres in length.
-The Tolkien's hull measures 36m, only about one-third of the biggest ones.
+The ships will moor at five locations between Woolwich and Greenwich town centres, with the smaller ships in West India Dock at Canary Wharf.